Geek-007/Programs/Latex/README.md

 AMS_LaTeX_Package_v4.3.2: The Latex template of the AMS journals

+Copernicus_LaTeX_Package: The Latex template of the EGU journals

 PPT_template: A nice template for PPT using Beamer

 CESS_Homework_template: A simple homework template when I doing homework of courses at CESS Tsinghua